Lion4K/GTA-Vice-City-Teleport-Tool/README.md

 # GTA Vice City Teleport Tool
 A small collection of CLEO Scripts that act as a multi point Teleport Tool

+Features: 10 Location Teleport Keys and Postion saving Keys that leaves a Pink Blip on the map where you marked.

 To use it:
 1- Install GTA Vice City
 2- Install an ASI Loader, Download it from here: https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/